kagis/pgwire/readme.md

 await client.query(`LISTEN some_channel`);
 ```

-# Extended query protocol
+# Simple and Extended query protocols

-Postgres protocol has two subprotocols for querying - simple and extended.
+Postgres protocol has two query subprotocols - simple and extended.
 Simple protocol allows to send multi-statement query as single script where statements are delimited by semicolon. **pgwire** uses simple protocol when `.query()` is called with a string in first argument:

 ```js
 await client.query(`